visgl/luma.gl/docs/user-guide/gpgpu.md

-# WebGL GPGPU Overview
+# GPGPU Programming

 A number of luma.gl classes and methods are valuable for GPGPU computing, this is a quick overview.

 ## Memory Management